-Care and supervision while the child's parent is on the premises and is engaged in shopping, recreation or other non-work activities.
+Care and supervision while the parents are on the premises and are engaged in shopping, recreation or other non-work activities.

-Seasonal programs of 10 days or less duration in any 3-month period, including day camps, vacation bible schools and holiday child care programs.
+Seasonal programs of 10 days or less duration in any 3-month period, including day camps, vacation bible school and holiday child care programs.

-Care and supervision while the child's parent is employed on the premises if the child receives care and supervision for no more than 3 hours a day.
+Care and supervision while the parent is employed on the premises if the parent's child receives care and supervision for no more than 3 hours a day.